 All home air conditioning systems operate using the same basic principle.
 The evaporator, condenser, and compressor work together to extract heat from the air inside your house and recirculate the cooled air through a system of ducts back into your home.
 The evaporator coils located in the indoor portion of your AC unit use refrigerant to absorb heat from the air that is pulled into the system.
 The cool air is forced back into the home through the ducts and vents.
 Meanwhile, the refrigerant, which has been turned into a gas by the heat, travels to the condenser coil outside the home where the compressor condenses it back into a liquid.
 This extracts the heat from the refrigerant so that it can be released outside of the home.
 The newly cooled refrigerant is then forced back into the interior portion of the system to begin the cycle again.

-The first step in diagnosing your AC problem is to verify your thermostat settings to make sure that they have not been changed accidentally.
+The first step in diagnosing why your air conditioner not working is to verify your air conditioner thermostat settings to make sure that they have not been changed accidentally.
 The thermostat should be set to “auto” instead of the “on” setting.
 When set to “on,” the fan will continue to blow even when the AC has cycled off.
 This circulates air through your home but does nothing to lower the room temperature.
 It also uses more energy, which can run up your utility bill.

 Your air conditioner needs unrestricted air flow in order to function properly.
 If your air filter is clogged with dirt and debris, the air flow to your AC becomes restricted.
 This can eventually cause your condenser to freeze up.
-At Swan Plumbing, Heating & Air, we recommend that homeowners change their air filter every one to three months.
+At Swan Heating & Air Conditioning, we recommend that homeowners change their air filter every one to three months.

 It is important to note that certain high-efficiency air filters designed to remove extremely small particles from the air may cause a similar problem.
 The filter material can be so thick and tightly woven that it restricts air flow just like a dirty air filter.
 Be sure to refer to the manufacturer’s recommendations when choosing a replacement air filter for your AC.

-Dirt can collect on the outside condenser unit and coils, which can cause your AC to not cool effectively or even freeze up altogether.
+Dirt can collect on the outside condenser unit and coils, which can cause your AC not cooling house evenly or even freeze up altogether.
 The condenser unit and coils should be inspected and cleaned annually to ensure that your air conditioner runs at peak performance.
 You should also make sure that bushes, weeds, and other objects are not restricting air flow.
 As a general rule, you should have a least 24 inches of clear space on all sides of the condenser unit.

 Low Refrigerant Levels